 All transportation of marijuana to and from Independent Testing Laboratories providing marijuana testing services will comply with 935 CMR 500.105(13).
 All storage of Society's marijuana at a laboratory providing marijuana testing services will comply with 935 CMR 500.105(11).
 All excess marijuana will be disposed in compliance with 935 CMR 500.105(12), either by the Independent Testing Laboratory returning excess marijuana to Society for disposal or by the Independent Testing Laboratory disposing of it directly.
 All Single-servings of marijuana products will be tested for potency in accordance with 935 CMR 500.150(4)(a) and subject to a potency variance of no greater than plus/minus ten percent (+/- 10%).
-Any marijuana or marijuana products submitted for retesting prior to remediation will be submitted to an Independent Testing Laboratory that produced the initial failed testing result prior to remediation.
+Any marijuana or marijuana products submitted for retesting prior to remediation will be submitted to an Independent Testing Laboratory other than the laboratory which provided the initial failed result.
+Marijuana submitted for retesting after documented remediation may be submitted to the ediation.
+Testing Laborate .
+1 .
+1